acrolinx/sidebar-sdk-js/README.md

 * Make sure you have a Chrome or chromium version later than 72.0.0.
 This is needed to execute the tests successfully.
 * Run `npm i`
-* Run `npm run buildLocal` to run all tests and build distribution
+* Run `npm run build` to run all tests and build distribution

+## Serve for Development (Load local SDK in Browser)

+* Run 'npm run webpack-dev-server'
+* Include '<script src="http://0.0.0.0:8081/dist/acrolinx-sidebar-sdk.js"></script>' into your project.
+* Check the output of the above npm task and correct the host port if needed.

 ## License